TL;DR

 Changing accountants mid-year involves five core steps: decide to switch, select your new registered tax agent, nominate them through ATO Online Services for Business, wait for their acceptance within 28 days, and gather your records.
 Your old accountant’s authorisation is automatically removed once the new agent links to your account.

 The process is driven by the ATO’s client-to-agent linking system, introduced on 13 November 2023.
 This system replaced the previous approach where agents could link directly.
 You now control the process entirely.
+Note the nomination step applies to businesses and other entities with an ABN; individual taxpayers do not need to nominate, because their new agent can add them directly.

 Here is the step-by-step process:

 Once accepted, your new accountant can see your full ATO lodgement history, prior returns, and activity statements.
-Your old accountant’s lin`k is automatically severed.
+Your old accountant’s link is automatically severed.
 There is no information gap, and no work is disrupted.

 When you nominate a new tax agent, your previous agent’s authorisation is automatically removed once the new agent completes linking.
 You do not need to separately de-authorise your old agent.
 The nomination expires if the new agent does not accept within 28 calendar days.